ruby2d/ruby2d.com/_pages/learn/windows.md

 ---
 title: Ruby 2D on Windows
 subtitle: Learn how to set up your environment and install dependencies
-css: windows
+layout: learn
 ---

+{% include warning.html icon="🚧" message="This page is a work in progress!" %}

 # Requirements

-Ruby 2D is designed to work with 64-bit Windows and is tested on the latest releases of Windows 10, but will probably work with previous versions as well.
+Ruby 2D works with 64-bit Windows and is tested on the latest releases of Windows 10, but will probably work with previous versions as well.
 Although there are several ways to install Ruby on Windows, Ruby 2D needs a [MinGW](http://www.mingw.org) environment to run.
 We recommend using the [RubyInstaller for Windows](https://rubyinstaller.org) to install Ruby, which is built with MinGW.

 If you don't yet have Ruby installed, follow the instructions below.
 Otherwise, skip ahead to the next section.